AIForces/AIForces/docs/source/problemsetting.rst

       }
    ]

-Result log should have the following format
+Result logs should have the following format

 .. code-block:: json